beeware/toga/docs/reference/api/mainwindow.rst

 MainWindow
 ==========

-A window that can be used as the main interface to an app.
+A window that can use the full set of window-level user interface elements.

 .. tabs::